 A fourth generation family run theatre serving Muskoka for over 90 years.
 Presenting first run movies in a vintage building.
 Contemporary visual, sound and seating in climate controlled comfort.
 For 24 hour movie info call (705) 789-2171 or visit us @ capitoltheatrehuntsville.com

 The Giaschi Family History In Cinema

-The Giaschi family has been in the cinema exhibition business for over eighty years.
+The Giaschi family has been in the cinema exhibition business for over ninety years.
 Joseph Giaschi built his first theatre The King George in Huntsville in 1926.

 Joseph operated it successfully for twenty years with the aid of his two sons Andrew and Frank.
 In 1937 he rented the Strand Theatre at 75 Manitoba Street in Bracebridge.
 In 1939 Mr. Giaschi added to his list the Port Colborne theatre with a seating capacity of 1000.
 In the late 1940's Joseph with his sons started construction of two new theatres.
 The Capital in Huntsville with a seating capacity of 750 was opened on November 2nd, 1948.
 The original King George he eventually converted into a bowling alley.

 On Tuesday July 19th, 1949 The Norwood in Bracebridge opened with Little Women to a capacity crowd.
 The Strand Theatre was then closed.
 Recently the Strand Theatre building under went a major renovation bringing the faĆ§ade back to its early theatre days.
 Currently it is operated as a retail store.